Jenny Oaks Baker

-Jenny Oaks Baker (born Jenny June Oaks; May 27, 1975) is a Grammy nominated American violinist and former member of the National Symphony Orchestra.
-She has released eighteen studio albums, several of which have topped or nearly topped Billboard charts.
+Jenny Oaks Baker (born Jenny June Oaks; May 27, 1975) is an American violinist.
+She has been nominated for a Grammy Award, and is a former member of the National Symphony Orchestra.
+Baker has released twenty studio albums, several of which have ranked high on the Billboard charts.

-Music career
+Early life and education

-Baker began playing the violin at age four, and made her solo orchestral debut in 1983 at the age of eight.
+Baker was born in Provo, Utah on May 27, 1975, to Dallin H. Oaks and June Oaks (née Dixon).
+She began playing the violin at age four, and made her solo orchestral debut in 1983 at the age of eight.
 She also won several competition awards in her youth.

-She earned a Bachelor of Music degree in violin performance from Curtis Institute of Music (Philadelphia, 1997) and a Master of Music degree from Juilliard School (New York City, 1999).
+She earned a Bachelor of Music degree in violin performance from Curtis Institute of Music in Philadelphia in 1997 and a Master of Music degree from Juilliard School in New York City in 1999.

+Career

-With Shadow Mountain Records, she has released twelve albums.
+With Shadow Mountain Records, she has released nineteen albums.
 Her first album, On Wings of Song (1998), was awarded two Pearl Awards from the FCMA.
 Her album, Wish Upon a Star: A Tribute to the Music of Walt Disney, earned a nomination at the 54th Grammy Awards for Best Pop Instrumental Album.
 Several of her albums have listed on Billboard charts, including her 2010 album Then Sings My Soul; her 2012 album, Noël: Carols of Christmas Past which was produced and arranged by composer Kurt Bestor featuring vocalist Alex Sharpe; and her 2014 album Classic: The Rock Album.